AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 **Note**: The execution tracer is not to be confused with tracing packages like [golang.org/x/net/trace](https://pkg.go.dev/golang.org/x/net/trace) (from the Go authors) or [Open Telemetry](https://github.com/open-telemetry/opentelemetry-go) (from the Open Telemetry Project).
 It's a low-level facility requiring no code changes (except perhaps to invoke it).
 In contrast, traces (such as used by Open Telemetry) require you to instrument your code to allow you to follow the flow of data through the application, or even between applications if using distributed traces.
 {: .notice--info}

+**Other Go Runtime Information**

+The standard library **runtime** and **debug** packages allow you to get information about what the runtime is doing, such as metrics and statistics about goroutines, memory allocations/collections etc.

+The **GODEBUG** environment variable can be set to a string of <key>=<value> pairs of settings.
+Traditionally, this has been used to control features of the Go runtime including logging of garbage collections, goroutine scheduling events, etc.  (More recently it has been put to other uses such as controlling backwards compatibility of possible breaking language/library changes - see [Go, Backwards Compatibility, and GODEBUG](https://go.dev/doc/godebug))

+See [Go Diagnostics](https://go.dev/doc/diagnostics) for more on `runtime.NumGoroutine()`, `runtime.ReadMemStats()`, `debug.ReadGCStats()`, `debug.Stack()`, `GODEBUG`, etc.

 ---
 </details>